als244/ml_dataflow/README.md

 ----

 - ***The goal is for streams/command queues to be a first-class citizen***.
 This is the major distinction between this 'framework' and others.
-    - While streams can be employed through PyTorch, the actual mechanisms for doing so are handled via a non-intuitive Python context and is opaque; expressing desired behavior is challenging, and it is even unclear if the program is actually behaving in inteded manner.
+    - While streams can be employed through PyTorch, the actual mechanism for doing so is via a non-intuitive Python context (`with stream(): ...`); expressing desired behavior is challenging, and it is even unclear if the program is actually behaving in inteded manner.
 Instead of having streams be an additional 'add-on', they are fundamental to this framework and explicity required for every operation and data-transfer.
         - Particularly relevant for managing compute & communication overlap along with fine-grained synchronization

 - There will be an initial collection of default functionality (backend implementions, operation interfaces, backend operation implementations, model definitions, & orchestration management).